 Cobnuts

-As cobnuts are fresh, they should be kept in the fridge, loose husks removed (though not if they're green and firmly attached to the nut) and they should not be allowed to sweat.
+As cobnuts are fresh, they should be kept in the fridge, loose husks removed (though not if they're green and firmly attached to the nut), and they should not be allowed to sweat.

-Cobnuts can be eaten fresh, and like chestnuts are delicious with a little salt.
-Fresh cobnuts are best eaten straightaway as they don't keep well if they're chopped.
-They are equally tasty roasted and added to both sweet and savoury dishes (eg stirred in with pasta or added to a fruitcake).
+Cobnuts can be eaten fresh and, like chestnuts, are delicious with a little salt.
+Fresh cobnuts are best eaten straightaway, as they don't keep well if they're chopped.
+They are equally tasty roasted and added to both sweet and savoury dishes (e.g., stirred in with pasta or added to a fruitcake).

 (Cobnuts and rose hip images are by Fritha Waters, others below by Lesley van Dijk)